erdc/air-water-vv/2d/dambreak_Colagrossi/README.rst

-Dambreak flow - Collagrosi and Landrini benchmark
+Dambreak flow - Collagrosi and Landrini (2003)
 ===================

 The problem consists of a 0.60m x 1.20m (height x width) column of